ingpoc/Claude/README.md

 ## Running the Server

-### Standalone Mode (Recommended for Claude Desktop)
+### Standalone Mode (Recommended for Direct Integration)

-This mode runs a dedicated server process, ideal for direct use with desktop applications like Claude Desktop that expect to launch and communicate with a server via stdio or a specific port.
+This mode runs a dedicated server process, ideal for direct use with applications that launch and communicate with external tools via stdio or a specific network port.

 ```bash
 # Ensure you have built the project first (npm run build)
 node dist/standalone-server.js
 ```

-This will start an Express server (check console output for the specific port, e.g., 3001 or similar, might differ from the UI port mentioned elsewhere).
-This is the process Claude Desktop will manage based on your configuration.
+This will start an Express server (check console output for the specific port, e.g., 3001 or similar).
+This is the process the host application will manage based on its configuration.

 ### NextJS API Route (For Web UI/Integration)